aframevr/aframe/docs/components/geometry.md

 ### `cone`

-The cone geometry is a cylinder geometry that can varying top and bottom radiuses.
+The cone geometry is a cylinder geometry that have different top and bottom radii.

 ```html
 <a-entity geometry="primitive: cone; radiusBottom: 1; radiusTop: 0.1"></a-entity>